-My new 4 bed house with pool we pay 1.50 a day for electric and thats because we changed to a new supplier , here you can do that a lot to get the costs down. see proof of my bills here.
+My new 4 bed 435sm house with pool we pay 2.20 a day for electric and thats because we changed to a new supplier , total monthly cost of around 70 a month now its gone up. here you can do that a lot to get the costs down. see proof of my bills here.

 water rates are 60 for 3 months on my 4 bed 3 bathroom house with pool.

 Cost Of Living In Spain

 Property is also cheaper here at the moment but things are going up as more Brits move here but in my town of Almeria you can buy a 1 bed apartment from €65.000 a 2 bed normally runs around €95.000 nearer the